This post contains affiliate links for any products mentioned

-Almost every blogger I know uses, or once used the Olympus PEN camera.
-I treated myself to the Olympus PEN E-PL7 in 2015 before our travels to Dubai, Australia and Bali, and it was the best first camera I could have hoped for.
-I then splashed out on a second lens which made it even better.
+Almost every blogger I know uses, or once used, the Olympus PEN camera.
+So I treated myself to the Olympus PEN E-PL7 in 2015 before our travels to Dubai, Australia and Bali, and it was the best first camera I could have hoped for.
+I even splashed out on a second lens which made it even better.

 But as time has gone on I’ve been wanting something not only newer, but also a little more in the direction of a DSLR, whilst still being a compact mirrorless camera.
 Which is when I discovered the Canon EOS M50.

-I’m no tech expert, but here’s a simple review to help fellow bloggers, vloggers and travel photographers learn more about my new favourite camera.
+I’m no tech expert, but here’s a simple review to help fellow bloggers, vloggers and travel photographers learn more about what I think is arguably the best blogging camera!

 I was browsing a huge range of cameras when I started looking at upgrading, but Darryl came home one day and said they’d got a new camera in at work; the Canon EOS M50.

-I went into John Lewis to have a play around and loved it, but I’m not an impulsive buyer, so I spent a good couple of hours in there testing it against every other camera in my budget and chatting to the sales team, before endless more hours reading reviews online.
+I went into a store to have a play around and loved it, but I’m not an impulsive buyer, so I spent a good couple of hours in there testing it against every other camera in my budget and chatting to the sales team before endless more hours reading reviews online.

-The package that I bought included the 15-45mm f/3.5-6.3 IS STM Lens, but I’d also heard that the Canon EF-M 22 mm f/2 STM Lens was great for travel photography, so I got that too.
+I bought the Canon EOS M50 bundle deal which included the 15-45mm f/3.5-6.3 IS STM Kit Lens (read my review), but I’d also heard that the Canon EF-M 22 mm f/2 STM Lens (read my review) was great for travel photography, so I got that too.

 Accessories included: Camera Cover R-F-4, Strap EM-200DB, Battery Charger LC-E12, Battery Pack LP-E12, Power Cable.